 The region of Västra Götaland (VGR, Gothenburg Region) is the first in Sweden to introduce Medanets mobile point-of-care solutions.
+One of the region’s hospitals is Sahlgrenska University Hospital.

 In VGR, healthcare works smartly with digital solutions.
 Patient data is registered directly via a smartphone, which reduces the time for administration and gives the care staff more time for the patient.
 The VGR is the first in Sweden to work like this.